Build-Week-Kickstart/two-page-kickstarter/README.md

 # two-page-kickstarter

-The Kickstarter-Success-Predictor application deploys data science to indicates the liklihood of success for proposed Kickstarter campaigns.
+The Kickstarter-Success-Predictor application deploys data science to indicates the likelihood of success for proposed Kickstarter campaigns.

 Determine the likelihood of success for a proposed Kickstarter campaign using machine learning!